 Ptolemy I Soter

-Ptolemy I Soter (Savior) (366 – 282 BCE) was a Macedonian nobleman and, according to most sources, the son of Lagos and Arsinoe.
+Ptolemy I Soter (Savior) (366-282 BCE) was a Macedonian nobleman and, according to most sources, the son of Lagos and Arsinoe.
 He had been a childhood friend of Alexander, his official taster, bodyguard, and even possibly a relative; rumors abound that he was the illegitimate son of Philip II, Alexander's father.
-After the king's death, he had led the campaign to divide the empire among the leading generals and in the Partition of Babylon, and to his delight, he received the land he had always craved, Egypt.
+After the king's death, he led the campaign to divide the empire among the leading generals and in the Partition of Babylon, and to his delight, he received the land he had always craved: Egypt.
 In Ptolemy's eyes, Egypt was the ideal land, rich in resources.

-After years of oppression under the Persians, the people of Egypt had welcomed Alexander and his conquering army.
-The Persian conquerors had been intolerant of the Egyptian customs and religion.
-Alexander was far more tolerant, even embracing their gods, praying at their temples.
+After years of oppression under the Persians, the people of Egypt welcomed Alexander and his conquering army.
+The Persian conquerors had been intolerant of Egyptian religion and customs.
+Alexander was far more tolerant, even embracing their gods and praying at their temples.
 He had even built a temple to honor the Egyptian mother goddess Isis.
-However, in Egypt Ptolemy saw vast potential, albeit selfishly.
+However, in Egypt, Ptolemy saw vast potential, albeit selfishly.
 There was wealth beyond measure, largely dependent on agricultural production; its borders were easy to defend with Libya lying to the west and Arabia to the east (he was wise not to trust his fellow commanders); and it was friendly to his home of Macedon.

 Unfortunately, while the partition may have granted Egypt to Ptolemy, there were some who did not trust the cagey commander, namely Perdiccas, the self-appointed successor to Alexander.
 So Cleomenes of Naucratis, who had been named the Egyptian finance minister by Alexander, was appointed by Perdiccas as an adjunct or hyparchos to watch (or spy) on Ptolemy.
 Realizing Perdiccas' ploy, Ptolemy knew he had to free himself of Cleomenes, so he accused the unwary minister of 'fiscal malfeasance' - not a completely trumped-up charge - and had him executed.
 With Cleomenes gone, he could now rule alone without anyone watching over his shoulder, and in doing so, he would establish a dynasty that would last for almost three centuries until the time of Julius Caesar and Cleopatra VII.
 During Ptolemy's four-decade rule of Egypt, he would put the country on sound economic and administrative footing.